JimStevens-YZY/HabitTracker/README.md

 EventGather is a platform for aggregating and managing various events in one place.
 Whether you're planning a conference, meetup, or any other gathering, EventGather makes it happen.

+## Landing Page

+Please check out our website for more information: https://jimstevens-yzy.github.io/EventGatherLandingPage/

 ## Features

 - **Event Discovery :golf: :** Easily discover a wide range of events happening in your area or related to your interests.